rainerpue/practitioner_website/README.md

 Because of the absence of knowledge and interest in these types of practices coupled with the very amateurish existing websites for those types of practices, the main goal of the website is to give a basic intro while not overloading with too much content, having a modern designed, minimalist and relaxed website for both already convinced or new clients and to guide everyone towards useful knowledge to apply or contact directly the practitioner for more.

+During strategy plane of UX and while consulting the practitioner, I have come up with the main business needs for this website, as listed below:
+- BUILD ONLINE PRESENCE
+- INCREASE AWARENESS ABOUT BOTH PRACTICES
+- INCREASE POTENTIAL CLIENTS

+Other needs came up during discussion with client but could not be implemented during this project as lack of time, readiness and programming languages for now.

 # UX
 __Primary target audience?__ green, nature, alternative, 30-45years old
 - *Strategy* > pastel colors, background image in relation to nature and peace and tranquillity